SapwoodStudio/Transmogrifier/docs/src/run_custom_scripts.md

 ???+ question "How do I make a `Custom Script` for Transmogrifier?"
     ## "How do I make a `Custom Script` for Transmogrifier?"

-    Creating custom scripts is easy for developers and non-developer alike.
+    Creating custom scripts is easy for developers and non-developers alike.

     1. Open Blender and navigate to the `Scripting` tab.